supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-12.md

 ### Lab overview

-In this lab, you will learn how to implement Microsoft Entra ID Authentication for remote access to virtual machines.
-This will help you gain cross-platform authentication skills, manage user access, ensure secure remote connections and make you a proficient Azure administrator.
+In this lab, you will learn how to set up smart lockouts in Microsoft Entra ID which plays a vital role for security, protecting user accounts, detecting suspicious logins, and ensuring business continuity.
+It's a key element in their cybersecurity strategy.

 ### Objectives